Maaack/Godot-Game-Template/README.md

 ## Usage

+Set your project's main scene to `InitApp.tscn`, `InitAppWithOpening.tscn`, or any scene that inherits from those.
+Then run the project.

 ### Examples

 Changes can be made directly to the contents of the `examples/` folder.
 Alternatively, the folder can be copied or renamed.

-By default, the project's main scene is `InitAppWithOpening.tscn`, and it links to other scenes in the `examples/` directory.
-All the scenes and links can be reasonably safely changed to suit the developer's needs.
+Most scenes that a developer would commonly change are in the `examples/` directory, and all the scenes and links can be changed to suit the developer's needs.
+Scenes in `examples/` link to others within the same directory, though they often inherit from either `base/` or `extras/`.

+In the template version, the project's main scene starts as `InitAppWithOpening.tscn` in `res://Examples/`.

 ### Base vs. Extras

 `base/` contains the core features of the package.
-On first use, it's recommended to keep the `extras/` folder.
-Features can be added and removed as needed.

-If a developer wants to start minimally, they may use just the `base/` folder, and safely remove the `extras/` folder by following the [minimal](#minimal) instructions.
+Main menu, options menus, and credits.
+It has no other dependencies.

+`extras/` contains features that supplement or extend the core features.
+Some are dependent on `base/`, while others are stand-alone.
+Many of the scripts and scenes are used in the `examples/` scenes.

 Compare [features](#features) to decide which approach is best for your project.

 #### Minimal

-If you just want to use just the projects minimum `base/` folder:
+Advanced users that just want to use the project's minimum `base/` contents can safely remove `extras/` by following the [Minimal Install Instructions](/addons/maaacks_game_template/docs/MinimalInstall.md).

-1. Go to `Project > Project Settings… > General > Application > Run`.
-2. Update `Main Scene` to `res://addons/maaacks_game_template/base/scenes/InitApp/InitApp.tscn`.
-3. Go to `Project > Project Settings… > Autoload`.
-4. Remove autoloads that start with the path `res://addons/maaacks_game_template/extras/*`.
-    1.  `ProjectUiSoundController`
-    2.  `ProjectLevelLoader`
-    3.  `RuntimeLogger`
-5. Close the window.
-6. Delete the extra folders from the plugin:
-    1.  `res://addons/maaacks_game_template/extras/`
-    2.  `res://addons/maaacks_game_template/examples/`
-7. If using the template version, delete the extra folders from the project's root directory:
-    1.  `res://Media/`
-    2.  `res://Examples/`
-8. Reload the project.

-Lastly, this `README.md` can both be removed or updated to match your project.

 The remaining instructions will apply roughly the same.